A Memorial to George Phipps Prevost

 Young George was home educated until he went to university.
 In those days the student experience at Oxford University was very different from now.
 For one thing, an Oxford education was mainly aimed at future clergymen.
 Given his subsequent choice of career, this may not have suited George.
 Nevertheless, in 1852 he left Balliol College with a Bachelor of Arts degree.

 The following summer, 22 year old George purchased a infantry commission in the 85th Foot.
 Bear in mind that it was normal at the time to buy commissions.
 Starting out, like George, in the junior officer rank of Ensign cost over £40,000 at today’s prices.
 Possibly the Bank of Mum and Dad helped out!
 Official prices for the higher ranks were hundreds of thousands of pounds in today’s money.
 Unofficial prices in fashionable regiments were much higher.

 A Crimean Charge

-By 1855, George was with the 23rd Foot, also known as The Royal Welch Fusiliers opens in a new window.
-He set out for the Crimean War opens in a new window in May of that year.
+By 1855, George was with the 23rd Foot, also known as The Royal Welch Fusiliers.
+He set out for the Crimean War in May of that year.
 Undoubtedly, George endured terrible conditions during his 14 months on the Crimean Peninsula.
 We know from his military records that he was slightly wounded on 8th September 1855.
-This was during the final attack on the Redan opens in a new window, which was part of Sebastopol’s fortifications.
+This was during the final attack on the Redan, which was part of Sebastopol’s fortifications.
 Military historians now regard the attack as unnecessary.